dataforseo/TypeScriptClient/docs/classes/GoogleNewsNewsSearchSerpElementItem.md

 > `optional` **url**: `string`

-URL of the result in SERP
+search URL with refinement parameters

 #### Implementation of